FlakyBlueJay/TagHierarchyManager/README.md

 ## Requirements
 - .NET 10.0
 - Windows
-  - tested on Windows 11 25H2, on may work on other OSes supported by .NET 10.0, you're on your own there.
+  - tested on Windows 11 25H2, may work on other OSes supported by .NET 10.0, but you're on your own there.

 ## Development
 JetBrains Rider is strongly recommended for developing for this project, Visual Studio may work.